Paradise Pool in Linden (Waterfall and Swimming Hole)

 Dawes Park Reserve

-This section of the walk is now part of Dawes Park Reserve and is managed by the Blue Mountains City Council.
+Today, this section of the walk is part of Dawes Park Reserve and is managed by the Blue Mountains City Council.

-After approximately 500 metres of walking on the old Cox’s Road, the trail makes a left turn into the bush at the Dawes Park Reserve sign.
+After approximately 500 metres on the historic Cox’s Road, the trail veers left into the bush at the Dawes Park Reserve sign.

 2. Into the Bush

-From this point, it’s another 900 metres to the pool, but since this section has some challenges, it may take a bit longer than anticipated.
+From this point, it’s another 900 metres to the pool.
+However, since this section has a few challenges, it might take a little longer than expected.

-The next part of the walk is on staircases followed by a flat, narrow path through scenic bushland, with a couple of small footbridges to cross.
+Next, the path transitions to staircases, followed by a flat, narrow trail winding through scenic bushland, with a couple of small footbridges to cross.

-This is where the path roughly follows Bull Creek, with lots of ferns and low trees along the creek, creating a lovely atmosphere.
+Here, the trail roughly follows Bull Creek, surrounded by ferns and low trees that create a serene and picturesque atmosphere.

 Bushwalking to Paradise Pool